-The Reffell family has always been a small family.
-The graphs below have been derived from the UK birth, marriage and death registers from 1837 to 2005.
+The Reffell family in the UK has always been quite small in numbers.
+The graphs below have been derived from the UK birth, marriage and death registers of 1837 to 2020, although some data is missing for the first and last few years.
 Surprisingly they do not show any great increase in the family over the period covered, as can be seen from the blue trend lines.
-If allowance is made for the known lack of birth entries before 1874 (estimated to be up to 60%), the graphs are remarkably flat during a time when the world population went from around 1 billion to around 6.5 billion.
+If allowance is made for the known lack of birth entries before 1874 (estimated to be possibly up to 60%), the graphs show little growth during a time when the world population went from around 1 billion to nearly 7 billion.

-In the first five years of the 21st century there have been 27 births, 15 marriages and 19 deaths registered in England and Wales.
-Analysis of the death registers show how modern medical science has extended the average person’s life expectancy, and during 2005 we had our first certified centenarian death.
-The graphs of Reffell deaths below show that even as late as the third quarter of the 19th century, about a half of all children who were born did not reach their 10th birthday.
+Analysis of the death registers show how modern medical science has extended the average life expectancy.
+Since 1999 we have had four deaths of a centenarian, all female.
+The graphs of Reffell deaths above show that even as late as the third quarter of the 19th century, about a half of all children who were born did not reach their 10th birthday.
+In the first twenty years of the 21st century the youngest death was 29 and over a half of those dying were aged over 80.